 From time to time I find myself explaining the process and make up of sustainable construction documents to various people.
 So it recently occurred to me that it would be good to turn this into a blog for everyone’s benefit.
 This way, I can just point folks to this article and they in turn can always come back to refresh their memories.

 So what are “sustainable construction documents” and why are the needed?
 Construction documents (CDs) are how the architect and engineering team convey their ideas and necessary building information to the construction team.
 They are an instrument of communication and are a combination of words and graphics.
 While legal contracts, procedural and administrative information for a project are also part of the “Construction Documents (CDs)”, in this blog I will focus mainly on drawings and specifications.
 These two parts of the CDs are where the building itself is described in a high level of detail.

 Drawings (a.k.a.
 Blueprints) are the graphic part of the CDs and are divided in to the following ‘main’ categories:

-Sustainable Civil Engineering– developed by the Civil Engineer and deals with the property (i.e. land around the building).
+Sustainable Civil Engineering– Developed by the civil engineer and deals with the property (i.e. land around the building).
 These show the location of and means of connecting to storm drain, sewer, water, and electricity.
-If the property is sloped (or needs to be sloped), this information is conveyed on these drawings as well.
+If the property is sloped (or needs to be sloped), this information is conveyed in these drawings as well.

-Sustainable Landscape Architecture – These drawings are developed by the Landscaping Architect and contain information on the plants to be used at various locations around the property.
+Sustainable Landscape Architecture – These drawings are developed by the landscaping architect and contain information on plants to be used at various locations around the property.
 An irrigation professional develops and provides irrigation drawings as part of the landscape drawings.

-Sustainable Electrical Engineering– These drawings are from the Electrical Engineer and tell the builder how the building and numerous equipment inside it, will be powered.
-They also contain information about lights in the building.
+Sustainable Electrical Engineering– These drawings are from the electrical engineer and tell the builder how the building and numerous equipment inside it, will be powered.
+They also contain information about lighting for the building.

 Specifications have no graphics, they are 100% word documents in the form of a book and are divided into “Divisions”